Noval-Joeliawan/Noval-Joeliawan/README.md

 ## 👨‍💻 About Me

 <p align="center">
-  👋 Hai!
-Saya Noval, seorang pelajar dari Indonesia yang sangat tertarik dengan dunia teknologi.
+  👋 Hi!
+I'm Noval, a student from Indonesia who is highly passionate about technology.
-  Saat ini fokus utama saya adalah mendalami <b>Web Development</b> untuk membangun aplikasi web yang interaktif dan responsif.
+  Currently, my main focus is diving deep into <b>Web Development</b> to build interactive and responsive web applications.
 </p>

 <table align="center" width="100%">